ergoplatform/ergodocs/docs/dev/data-model/box.md

-## What is a 'Box'?
+# Box

-Ergo has a Bitcoin-like UTXO transactional model: transactions spend and create one-time objects.
-We call this object a **box**.
+Ergo has a *Bitcoin-like* **UTXO** transactional model: transactions spend and create one-time objects.
+We call this object a ***'box'***.

+## Overview

-A box is an immutable object which can be only created or removed.
-A box is not simply a coin; it contains data (and code) registers.
+- A box is an **immutable object** which can be only created or removed.
+- A box is not simply a coin; it contains data (and code) registers.
 Even more, there's nothing inbox but registers.
-There are four predefined registers, with monetary value, protecting script, and identifier of a transaction which created the box and output index (and creation height).
-Because data of transaction which created the box is included in it, the box has unique contents and, therefore, a unique id.
-A box is a first-class citizen in the Ergo protocol.
-Active boxes set is authenticated via a hash-based data structure, which allows building lightweight full-nodes (as described in [this paper](https://eprint.iacr.org/2016/994)).
-A box may have up to six additional registers with typed data.
+- There are four predefined registers, with monetary value, protecting script, and identifier of a transaction which created the box and output index (and creation height).
+- Because data of transaction which created the box is included in it, the box has unique contents and, therefore, a unique id.
+- A box is a **first-class citizen** in the Ergo protocol.
+- Active boxes set is authenticated via a hash-based data structure, which allows building lightweight full-nodes (as described in [this paper](https://eprint.iacr.org/2016/994)).
+- A box may have up to six additional registers with typed data.
 A script may access its registers (as well as registers of input and output boxes of the spending transaction).

-## Example

-Example of a box (proof-of-no-premine from Ergo genesis state, which contains last block ids from Bitcoin and Ethereum at the moment of launch, and also latest news headlines):
+As an example of a *box*.
+We take the *proof-of-no-premine* from Ergo genesis state, which contains last block ids from Bitcoin and Ethereum at the moment of launch, and also latest news headlines:

 ```
      {
     "boxId": "b8ce8cfe331e5eadfb0783bdc375c94413433f65e1e45857d71550d42e4d83bd",